tommasobruggi/Project-Aristaeus/README.md

 Data analysis was conducted using Python 3, Jupyter Notebooks and MATLAB.
 This was necessary because the satellite-based data (such as hdf and he5 files) required careful processing for further analysis and plotting.

 All datasets are then combined to form a single map for each month outlining the optimal geographical locations for bees to prosper.
-This is achieved by presenting a novel approach: the Healthy Bee Enivronment Criteria.
+This is achieved by presenting a novel approach: the Healthy Bee Environment Criteria.

 ## Healthy Bee Environment Criteria